surfacesyntacticud/guidelines/content/docs/general_guideline/Universal_construction/disfluency.md

 In oral language, speakers form sentences while speaking, which means that sometimes they might search for words while speaking.

-They may repeat a word until they find the right one, or they may try with one word and then decide to change.
+They may repeat a word until they find the right one, or they may try with one word and then decide to change it.

 ## Repetitions and reformulations

-To analyse constructions of repetition or reformulation, we use the relation `[conj:dicto](../Syntactic_relations/conj/conj_dicto.md)`.
+To analyse repetition or reformulation, we use the relation [`conj:dicto`](../Syntactic_relations/conj/conj_dicto.md).

 > French
 {{<conll>}}
 # text = Euh, et c'était, bah c'était super bien, euh super spacieux.
 # text_en = Um, it was, well it was really great, um super spacious.